 Featured photo by: John Hicks.

-S&M and Charlie Crumlish went on a journey to document the life of Craig in his natural environment.
+S&M and Charlie Crumlish went on a journey to document Craig’s life in his natural environment.

 Here’s a short documentary they managed to put together, full of solid park and street shredding.

 The level of riding Craig is at is unreal.
-This dude can do whatever he wants (even in the rain!) – and he does it with great style.
+This dude can do whatever he wants (even in the rain!) and does it with great style.